-Sean Russell died abroad in somewhat mysterious circumstances during the war.
+Seán Russell died abroad in somewhat mysterious circumstances during the war.
 The generally accepted story of his death is that about 1940 he was being taken in a submarine from Germany to Ireland when he took ill, died and was buried at sea.

+A defiant note was struck at the unveiling, as a volley of shots rang out following the speeches.
 Only weeks after the unveiling of the monument, a letter appeared in the Irish Independent attacking the statue for its pose, with Russell appearing with a clenched fist.
 The anonymous writer hoped that:

 ….some group of Irish Republicans, with intelligence and imagination and a true understanding of the ideal to which Sean Russell dedicated his life, will speedily replace this uninspiring and incongruous figure by a Celtic Cross or a statue symbolic of the great, unselfish soldier and his faithful comrades in arms.

-As early as May 1952, the Sean Russell statue was targeted as vandals.
+As early as May 1952, the Seán Russell statue was targeted as vandals.
 On that occasion, paint was smeared on the monument.
 In July of the following year, the arm of Russell’s statue was removed.
 The pose of the statue was seen by some as a communistic one.
-As Sean Whelan of the National Graves Association noted in 2009 “his statue was vandalised by a right-wing group who believed Russell was a Communist because of his trip to the Soviet Union.”
+As Seán Whelan of the National Graves Association noted in 2009 “his statue was vandalised by a right-wing group who believed Russell was a Communist because of his trip to the Soviet Union.”
 Prior to seeking arms from Nazi Germany for Irish Republicans, Russell had sought to purchase arms from Soviet Russia in the late 1920s.

 Russell’s statue was unveiled for a second time in May 1965, with its arm in a different position.
 Once more, republicans had marched from Parnell Square to Fairview, though numbers were considerably lower.
 Commemorations were common place at Russell’s statue in the years following, for example in 1970 former abstentionist M.P Tom Mitchell spoke at a Sinn Féin commemoration at the site.
 With Russell buried at sea, the statue was the natural location for commemorations in his honour.